-Container Registry is a private container image registry that runs on Google Cloud Platform.
+Container Registry is a private container image registry that runs on Google Cloud.
 Container Registry supports Docker Image Manifest V2 and OCI image formats.

 You can access Container Registry through secure HTTPS endpoints, which allow you to push, pull, and manage images from any system, VM instance, or your own hardware.
 Additionally, you can use the Docker credential helper command-line tool to configure Docker to authenticate directly with Container Registry.